The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Proof of Theorem

 which hold true for $\ve$ small enough, there follows that $\eigenvalueL^{\bosfer}_{\ve,n}$ is the $(n+1)$-th eigenvalue.
 The proof is then concluded by $\sigma_{d}(H^\bosfer_\ve)=\sigma_{d}(\Lscr_\ve^\bosfer)-\alpha^{2}$.

 10pt {\bf Acknowledgements.} The authors express their sincere gratitude to their friend and collaborator Rodolfo Figari; the enlightening and stimulating discussions we had during his visit to our Department greatly contributed to the development of this work.
-The authors acknowledge funding from the Next Generation EU-Prin project 2022CHELC7 ``Singular Interactions and Effective Models in Mathematical Physics'' and the support of the National Group of Mathematical Physics (GNFM-INdAM).